3. DFSο

 newgrp

 command is needed.
-When all space is used over quota is issued.The most common quota problems on DFS result from:
+When all space is used over quota is issued.Very common quota problems on DFS result from:

 inadvertently removing the sticky bit on a directory and then writing with the default personal group.